rern/RuneUI_enhancement/function_list.md

 		- Genres > names > artists > albums > songs
 - Show album heading with artist name
 - Bookmarks can be renamed
+- Bookmarks and webradios can be named with ', " characters
 - Scroll long bookmark names
 - Show filenames or URL of webradio
 - Changes reflect to all clients